Boy, 16, held on suspicion of murder after 15-year-old stabbed near school gates

 Headteacher Andrew Fell said in a statement that NHTS had “lost a wonderful student from our school community”.

-Mr Fell said in a statement: “It is with enormous sadness that I must tell you that following an incident on Woodhouse Hill Road yesterday, one of our pupils has tragically lost their life.
+Mr Fell said: “It is with enormous sadness that I must tell you that following an incident on Woodhouse Hill Road yesterday, one of our pupils has tragically lost their life.

 “The pupil was taken by ambulance to hospital after the incident but despite the most valiant of efforts, medical staff were unable to save their life.